Did you know that there are many historical places in Malaysia? Many are now iconic landmarks of independence.

 In fact, there are regular services in English and Chinese between 8.30am and 10.30am every Sunday.

-Christ Church is instantly recognizable with its distinct brick-red building and a huge white cross plus bell at the top.
+Christ Church is very recognizable.
+It has a distinct brick-red color and a huge white cross and bell at the top.
 And inside, a tranquil ambiance reverberates throughout its interior.

-Builtby the Dutch when they conquered Malacca from the Portuguese, constructing the church was a historical feat that stretched over 12 years with no expense spared!
+The construction of this church was a historical feat that took over 12 years with no expense spared!

-Everything from the wooden ceiling beams to the intricate hand-carved frieze and pews of “The Last Suppers”, makes the building an architectural heritage to marvel upon.
+It is an architectural heritage to marvel at.
+From the wooden ceiling beams to the intricate hand-carved frieze and pews of “The Last Suppers”.

 6. St Paul’s Church, Malacca